 Data is a collection of facts, figures, objects, symbols, and events gathered from different sources.
 Organizations collect data with various data collection methods to make better decisions.
-Without data, it would be difficult for organizations to make appropriate decisions, and so data is collected at various points in time from different audiences.
+Without data, it would be difficult for organizations to make appropriate decisions, so data is collected from different audiences at various points in time.

 For instance, an organization must collect data on product demand, customer preferences, and competitors before launching a new product.
 If data is not collected beforehand, the organization’s newly launched product may fail for many reasons, such as less demand and inability to meet customer needs.

 Although data is a valuable asset for every organization, it does not serve any purpose until analyzed or processed to get the desired results.